Learn About Medicaid Coverage and Costs in Wyoming

 There are services that Medicaid covers that do not require a copayment, regardless of the beneficiary’s status.
 These Medicaid covered services include emergency room visits, birth control and pregnancy-related appointments as well as a multitude of services for the elderly or disabled Medicaid beneficiaries.

-Find out which health care services must be covered by Medicaid according to federal law in our comprehensive guide.
+Find out which health care services are covered by Medicaid in our free guide.

 What services are covered by Medicaid in Wyoming?